JohnKos/389Rfall18/week/8/writeup/README.md

 Writeup 8 - Forensics II, Network Analysis and File Carving/Parsing
 =====

-Name: *PUT YOUR NAME HERE*
+Name: John Kos
-Section: *PUT YOUR SECTION HERE*
+Section: 0201

 I pledge on my honor that I have not given or received anyunauthorized assistance on this assignment or examination.

-Digital acknowledgement of honor pledge: *PUT YOUR NAME HERE*
+Digital acknowledgement of honor pledge: John Kos

 ## Assignment 8 Writeup

 ### Part 1 (45 Pts)
 1. Open wireshark and see a connection to facebook.com

 2. clicking through the info and saw.
-Frame 22 laz0rh4x22 104.248.224.85.
+Frame 22 laz0rh4x 104.248.224.85.
 Started clicking through more on No 230. an address is interacting with laz0rh4x from address 206.189.113.189 and the name c0uchpot4doz

-3. who is.
+3. laz0rh4xx is from wilmington deleware and c0uch is from london united kingdom

 4. Using port 2749